 The kitchen was big and shiny, full of grown people busy cooking, talking, banging pots.
-The one who had said "Go away," smiled at her now and the ice cream girl was her friend.
+The one who had said "Go away," smiled at her and the ice cream girl was her friend.

 Heed put on a fresh night gown and an old fashioned satin robe.
 At a dressing table she studied her face in a mirror.
+"Go gwgw?" she ealed her of the time "are the top" of the couldn't do both,"

 "Go away?" she asked her reflection.
 "Wait?"
 As it turned out she didn't do either one.
 Although they tried to chase her from white sand back to mud; to stop her with a hidden wedding gown.
 In time the one who shouted "Wait!" was gone and the one said "Go away" lived all alone in a world as closed as a coffin.
 Spoiled silly by the wealth of an open-handed man, neither had learned, or learned too late.
 Even now she knew any interested folk would think her life was that of an idle old lady reduced to pouring over papers, listening to the radio and bathing three times a day.
 They didn't understand that winning was nine parts patience.
 Quiet determination, like not acknowledging a woman with a scar like a pencil stroke on her cheek who could summon your husband anytime she wanted to.
-Whose name he moaned in his sleep.
-Celestial.
-Oh girl, Celestial.
+Whose name he kept secret even in his sleep.
+Oh girl.
+Oh girl.
 Let him moan; let him "go fishing" without tackle or bait.
-There are remedies.
-Stakes are high; the cards are dealt.
-Now the game was ending.

-Christine had sensed it and, predictable in such matters, had driven off to consult with her lawyer.
+There are remedies Non Stakes are high; cards dealt.
+How the game was ending Christine had sensed it and, predictable in such matters, had driven off to consult with her lawyer.
 One of those so-called new professional black women with twenty years of learning that Christine hoped could outwit a woman who had bested an entire town.
+All those smiling folks begging favors who, no matter what she did, threw up behind her back.
+For as long as she could remember, Heed believed stomachs turned in her company.
+Truth be told, Papa was the only person who did not make her feel that way.
+She was safe with him no matter what he moaned in his sleep.
+And there was no question about what he meant her to have when he died.
+Will or none, nobody would ever believe he preferred Christine, whom he hadn't seen since 1947, to his wife.
+Unless it was one of those lawyer-type black girls, full of themselves, despising women of Heed's generation who had more business sense in their tooth fillings than those educated half-wits would ever know.